Palestinian Return Centre

 The Palestinian Return Centre (PRC) is a UK-based advocacy group established in 1996 in London.
-It is an “independent consultancy focusing on the historical, political and legal aspects of the Palestinian Refugees”.
-In July 2015, PRC was given special consultative status at the United Nations as Non-governmental organisation (NGO), in a controversial vote.
+It is an "independent consultancy focusing on the historical, political and legal aspects of the Palestinian refugees".
+In July 2015, PRC was given special consultative status at the United Nations as non-governmental organisation (NGO).

 The centre specialises in research and analysis of issues concerning the Palestinians who were displaced, and subsequently prevented from returning, during the 1948 Arab–Israeli War.
-It advocates “their internationally recognised legal right to return.”
+It advocates "their internationally recognised legal right to return."

 Aims

-The Palestinian Return Centre frames the problematic situation of the Palestinian Refugees in relation to the “Nakba” or “catastrophe”, as it describes the establishment of the State of Israel in 1948 and the resulting displacement of Palestinians.
-The issue of the Palestinian refugees’ return to Palestine is at the center of the PRC’s activities “both as a humanitarian and political concern.”
+The Palestinian Return Centre frames the problematic situation of the Palestinian Refugees in relation to the "Nakba" or "catastrophe", as it describes the establishment of the State of Israel in 1948 and the resulting displacement of Palestinians.
+The issue of the Palestinian refugees’ return to Palestine is at the center of the PRC's activities "both as a humanitarian and political concern."

 According to its website, the PRC aims to preserve the Palestinian identity and to resist attempts to resettle the dispersed Palestinians in their places of refuge.
 The PRC coordinates with any individual or group that shares its cause.

-The organisation intends to “increase and widen awareness of the suffering of the Palestinians in the Diaspora” and to inform the general public in Europe and Britain in particular about the “truth on the many different dimensions of the Palestinian issue.”
+The organisation intends to "increase and widen awareness of the suffering of the Palestinians in the Diaspora" and to inform the general public in Europe and Britain in particular about the "truth on the many different dimensions of the Palestinian issue."

-Moreover, the organisation endeavours to “establish the status of Palestinian refugees under international law without any equivocation, and campaign for their basic human and legal rights.”
+Moreover, the organisation endeavours to "establish the status of Palestinian refugees under international law without any equivocation, and campaign for their basic human and legal rights."

 Activities

 The PRC organises a wide range of events to promote the Palestinian cause both in the United Kingdom and in Europe.

 Among the most recent initiatives sponsored by the Palestinian Return Centre are a public seminar in the House of Lords held in June 2015, a public briefing in the House of Parliament in June 2015, and a workshop to support Palestinian refugees in Syria.

-In September 2015, the PRC organised an event to encourage public debate on the challenges facing the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), an organisation overtly supported by the Centre.
+In September 2015, the PRC organised an event to encourage public debate on the challenges facing the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), an organisation overtly supported by the centre.

 The PRC also produces videos and disseminates articles, books, reports and studies in support of its mission.